Syed Rafaqat Ali Gillani: Early life and education

 Rafaqat Ali was born on 5 November 1980 in Layyah, Punjab into a feudal family to Syed Saadat Ali Gillani, also a politician, and he obtained his Master's in Physical Education from the Government College University, Faisalabad in 2008 and later graduated in Law from the Bahauddin Zakariya University, Multan in 2016.

 Police career

 He served as Sub-Inspector in the Punjab Rangers from 2007 to 2013.

 Political career

 He was elected to the Provincial Assembly of the Punjab as an independent candidate from PP-284 (Layyah-V) in the 2018 Punjab provincial election.

 On 28 July 2018, he joined the Pakistan Tehreek-e-Insaf (PTI).

-On 11 September 2018, he was inducted into the provincial cabinet of Chief Minister Usman Buzdar and was appointed as special assistant to the Chief Minister on Auqaf and Religious Affairs.
+On 11 September 2018, he was inducted into the provincial cabinet of Chief Minister Usman Buzdar and was appointed special assistant to the Chief Minister on Auqaf and Religious Affairs.

-He is running for a seat in the Provincial Assembly from PP-283 Layyah-IV as a candidate of the IPP in the 2024 Punjab provincial election.
+He ran for a seat in the Provincial Assembly from PP-283 Layyah-IV as a candidate of the IPP in the 2024 Punjab provincial election.